aptivator/fretology-engine/README.md

 mode.
 Notes that are picked incorrectly or selected correctly, but with above-average deliberation time, should be shown more often during a training session compared to the notes that are chosen correctly and quickly.

+It may be beneficial to let a developer specify what flat and sharp characters to use in the dataset.
+The library exports default `flatSymbol` and `sharpSymbol` variables that hold flat and sharp unicode characters.

 Error checking code may need to be included in a next version.